People's Republic of China Marriage Certificate: Appearance

 The format of the marriage certificate is uniformly formulated by the Ministry of Civil Affairs.
-The marriage certificate must be affixed with a photo of both men and women, and validated by a stamp for marriage registration.
+The marriage certificate must be affixed with a photo of both parties of the marriage, and validated by a stamp for marriage registration.
 It also contains the couple's names and identity information.
-It's about the size of the palm, and the cover is in maroon.
+The certificate is about the size of a palm, and the cover is maroon.